-The Privacy Act is the foundation of Australia’s national privacy regulatory regime.
-Its genesis lies in the 1980 guidelines issued by the Organisation for Economic Cooperation and Development.
-Since it came into force in 1988, the Privacy Act has undergone two key rounds of amendments: the expansion of the application of the act to private sector businesses in 2000, and the extensive updates to the act in 2014 following a comprehensive review by the Australian Law Reform Commission.
+The Privacy Act (cth) is the foundation of Australia's national privacy regulatory regime.
+Its genesis lies in the 1980 guidelines issued by the Organisation for Economic Co-operation and Development.
+Since it came into force in 1988, the Privacy Act has undergone four key rounds of amendments: the expansion of the application of the act to private sector businesses in 2000, the extensive updates to the act in 2014 following a comprehensive review by the Australian Law Reform Commission and a significant expansion to the civil penalties available under the act in 2022.

 The Privacy Act is intended to provide a basis for nationally consistent privacy regulation, facilitate the free flow of information outside of Australia while ensuring that individual privacy is respected, provide a complaint mechanism, and to implement Australia's international privacy obligations.
 Most of these objectives are achieved by the Australian Privacy Principles, set out in Schedule 1 of the act.
 The APPs impose obligations regarding the collection, use, disclosure, storage and disposal of "personal information" about individuals, as well as obligations relating to access and correction and credit reporting.